 See New Super Mario Bros.
 U in action:

-BUYER BEWARE – New Super Mario Bros.
-U is not currently compatible with the Wii U Pro Controller – multiplayer requires at least one Wiimote.Tweet
+UPDATE – New Super Mario Bros.
+U is now compatible with the Wii U Pro Controller thanks to a recent update.Tweet

 About the Author